Jim Brown: Other post-football activities

-Brown posed in the nude for the September 1974 issue of Playgirl magazine, and is one of the rare celebrities to allow full-frontal nude pictures to be used.
+Brown posed in the nude for the September 1974 issue of Playgirl magazine, and was one of the rare celebrities to allow full-frontal nude pictures to be used.

 Brown also worked as a color analyst on NFL telecasts for CBS in 1978, teaming with Vin Scully and George Allen.

 In 1983, 17 years after retiring from professional football, Brown mused about coming out of retirement to play for the Los Angeles Raiders when it appeared that Pittsburgh Steelers running back Franco Harris would break Brown's all-time rushing record.
 Brown disliked Harris' style of running, criticizing the Steelers' running back's tendency to run out of bounds, a marked contrast to Brown's approach of fighting for every yard and taking on the approaching tackler.
 Eventually, Walter Payton of the Chicago Bears broke the record on October 7, 1984, with Brown having ended thoughts of a comeback.
-Harris himself, who retired after the 1984 season after playing eight games with the Seattle Seahawks, fell short of Brown's mark.
+Harris, who retired after the 1984 season after playing eight games with the Seattle Seahawks, fell short of Brown's mark.
 Following Harris's last season, in that January, a challenge between Brown and Harris in a 40-yard dash was nationally televised.
 Brown, at 48 years old, was certain he could beat Harris, though Harris was only 34 years old and just ending his elite career.
 Harris clocked in at 5.16 seconds, and Brown in at 5.72 seconds, pulling up in towards the end of the race clutching his hamstring.

 In 1965, Brown was the first black televised boxing announcer when he announced a televised boxing match in the United States, for the Terrell–Chuvalo fight, and is also credited with then first suggesting a career in boxing promotion to Bob Arum.

 Brown's autobiography, published in 1989 by Zebra Books, was titled Out of Bounds and was co-written with Steve Delsohn.
-He was a subject of the book Jim: The Author's Self-Centered Memoir of the Great Jim Brown, by James Toback.
+He was a subject of the 1971 book Jim: The Author's Self-Centered Memoir of the Great Jim Brown written by James Toback.